 Founding of the city by Seleucus I

-The city was the capital of the Seleucid Empire until 63 BC, when the Romans took control, making it the seat of the governor of the province of Syria.
+The city was the capital of the Seleucid Empire until 63 BC when the Romans took control, making it the seat of the governor of the province of Syria.
 From the early fourth century, the city was the seat of the Count of the Orient, head of the regional administration of sixteen provinces.

 Antioch was one of the most important cities in the eastern Mediterranean half of the Roman Empire.
-Antioch, dubbed “the cradle of Christianity” as a result of the pivotal role that it played in the emergence of the new religion, was where the New Testament asserts that the name “Christian” first was used.
+Antioch, dubbed “the cradle of Christianity” as a result of the pivotal role that it played in the emergence of the new religion, was where the New Testament asserts that the name “Christian” was first used.

 The city may have had up to 500,000 people at its height, but it declined to relative insignificance during the Middle Ages because of warfare, repeated earthquakes, and a change in trade routes, which no longer passed through Antioch from the Far East following the devastation of the Mongol invasions and conquests.